- 1 King Among All Fruits

 Side Effects & Safety

 There are no known safety issues with drinking pomegranate juice or eating the fruit, however, some people can have allergic reactions to pomegranate fruit.
-Pomegranate extract is possibly safe but some may experience sensitivity to extract.
-Pomegranate is POSSIBLY UNSAFE when the root, stem, or peel are taken by mouth in large amounts.
-The root, stem, and peels have been known to have poisons.
+Pomegranate extract is safe but some may experience sensitivity to extract.
+Pomegranate may be unsafe when the root, stem, or peel are taken by mouth in large amounts.
+The root of pomegranate has poison.

-Drinking pomegranate juice can slightly lower blood pressure.
-Drinking pomegranate juice might increase the risk of blood pressure dropping too low in people who already have low blood pressure.
+Consuming pomegranate juice may lower your blood pressure.
+Drinking pomegranate juice might increase the risk of blood pressure dropping too low in those who have low blood pressure history.

-Allergies to plants: People with plant allergies seem to be more likely to have an allergic reaction to pomegranate.
+Allergies to plants: Some people with plant allergies may have an allergic reaction to pomegranate.

 Surgery: Pomegranate might affect blood pressure.
-This might interfere with blood pressure control during and after surgery.
-Stop taking pomegranate at least 2 weeks before a scheduled surgery.
+Stop taking pomegranate at least 2 weeks before surgery.
 To learn more about the side effects of pomegranate click here.

 How Can You Add Pomegranate In Your Diet